Powers of the Cartier operator on Artin-Schreier covers: Powers of the Cartier operator on stalks

 \begin{definition} We define the map $\ph$ of sheaves on $X$:

 where the rightmost arrow is $\bigoplus r_i$. \end{definition}

-\begin{proposition} On the stalk at the generic point $\eta$ of $X$ is an isomorphism of $K(X)$-vector spaces. \end{proposition} \begin{proof} Using Corollary \ref{corVYker}, we explicitly construct the inverse of $\ph_\eta$.
+\begin{proposition} On the stalk at the generic point $\eta$ of $X$ is an isomorphism of $K(X)$-vector spaces. \end{proposition} \begin{proof} Using Corollary~\ref{corVYker}, we explicitly construct the inverse of $\ph_\eta$.
 Let be arbitrary.
 We construct a differential $\om=\sum_{j=0}^{p-1} \om_i y^j \in \Om_Y^1$ as follows.
-We let $\om_{p-1}=\nu_{p-1}$ and then define the remaining $\om_j$'s by descending induction:
+We begin by setting $\om_{p-1}=\nu_{p-1}$ and then define the remaining $\om_j$'s by descending induction:

-Then Corollary \ref{corVYker} implies $\om \in \left( \pi_*\ker V_Y\right)_\eta.$ The assignment $\nu \mapsto \om$ is the desired inverse of $\ph_\eta$. \end{proof}
+Then Corollary~\ref{corVYker} implies $\om \in \left( \pi_*\ker V_Y\right)_\eta.$ The assignment $\nu \mapsto \om$ is the desired inverse of $\ph_\eta$. \end{proof}